paldhous/ucb/2017/dataviz/md_raw/class14.md

 The file `warming.csv` contains the fields `year` and `annual`, the latter being the global annual average temperature, compared to the 1951-1980 average.

 This code uses a palette of colors running from cool blues, through neutral yellows, to warm reds, and applies them to a sequence of values running from -2 to +2.
 This is so the chart uses the same color palette as the maps we will animate later on, and combine with the chart.

-The palette is then applied with the function `scale_fill_gradientn()`, see [here](http://docs.ggplot2.org/0.9.2.1/scale_gradientn.html) for more, including the scaling of the colors against the supplied values.
+The palette is then applied with the function `scale_fill_gradientn`, see [here](http://ggplot2.tidyverse.org/reference/scale_gradient.html) for more.

-As this is a dot-and-line chart, it includes both `geom_line()` and `geom_point()` layers.
-Notice that the `geom_point()` function also defines a numbered `shape`: `21` is a circle with a filled area, see [here](www.cookbook-r.com/Graphs/Shapes_and_line_types/) for other options.
+As this is a dot-and-line chart, it includes both `geom_line` and `geom_point` layers.
+Notice that the `geom_point` function also defines a numbered `shape`: `21` is a circle with a filled area, see [here](http://www.cookbook-r.com/Graphs/Shapes_and_line_types/) for other options.
 By using this shape, we can set the outline `color` to black and then use an `aes` mapping to fill it with color from the selected palette, according to the values for the `annual` variable.

 To animate this chart, adding a year with each frame, use the following code: